elmbridge/curriculum/The Elm Architecture.md

 The `view` function uses the `Html` module to render HTML nodes. `Html.div` is a function that consumes two lists — a list of attributes, and a list of children.
 Our first div has one attribute (a `class` attribute that provides a class for styling) and it has another div as its child.

 The child div has two attributes (another `class` attribute and an `onClick` handler).
-This div has one child: a plain text html node, rendered using the `Html.text` function.
+This div has one child: a plain-text HTML node, rendered using the `Html.text` function.

 What does `model.text` means in the context of our `view` function?
 This function is responsible for rendering the application's current state as HTML — and that state is stored in the `model` variable.
 Every time the application's state changes, this function will be called with a new `model` value — if `model.text` is different than the last time this function was called, the UI will update with new text!